TheJcode/TheJcode.github.io/README.md

-This is a personal website.
+This is a personal website hosted by [GitHub Pagse](http://pages.github.com).